 Surgeries which may require Post- Op Rehabilitation

-At The Forge Clinic, Richmond our physiotherapists are highly qualified and experienced in both pre and post-rehabilitation and they understand which techniques give the best outcomes for specific conditions.
+At The Forge Clinic, Richmond our Physiotherapists and Clinical Exercise Specialists are highly qualified and experienced in both pre and post-rehabilitation and they understand which techniques give the best outcomes for specific conditions.

 We can offer pre and post-surgery treatment and support for procedures such as: